 LONDON DAY TRIP: DORSET & THE JURASSIC COAST

-Wait!
-Jurassic Coast?
+Wait… Jurassic Coast?
 Am I going to see dinosaurs?

 There are a ton of things to do in the Jurassic Coast which span from coastal walks to visiting quarry caves with bats.
 Remember it spans across 154km!
 But if your time is limited and you are only going for 1-2 days, stick to the county of Dorset.
 There are a few things you can explore:

-Durdle Door
+Admire Durdle Door

+Undoubtedly the icon of the Jurassic Coast, Durdle Door is a limestone arch which is product of erosion in the coast.
+And it’s gorgeous!
+This natural wonder is the reason I wanted to come to the Jurassic Coast on the first place.
 There are a few paths to walk through and take some snaps and also a lovely pebble beach if you want to chill for some time.
 Depending on when you go, it can be busy!
 So best are early mornings, specially if you are going on a weekend.

 Lulworth Cove

 This beautiful cove is basically a textbook example of this interesting landform.
 It is just besides Durdle Door, you can walk from one site to the other in only half an hour, enjoying the stunning views.
 Once there you can explore the beach and hike up the hills at both ends of the cove.
-The color of the water is amazing!
+The colour of the water is amazing!
 After your hike, you can enjoy a coffee, some fudge or ice cream on the lovely town right outside the cove which has some super quaint cottages with small cute ponds.

 jurassic coast